 I am in charge of my mind, my thoughts, and my life.

-Group meetings are also an essential part of the program, These groups are used for much the same reason as they are in AA.
+Group meetings are also an essential part of the program.
+These groups are used for much the same reason as they are in AA.
 That is a place for members to share their stories of, struggles with, and recovery from, alcoholism.
+It offers a place for women to connect with each other and build their sober support network.

-WFS Literature is available though the official WFS website, and the brochures give you a good idea of what the program involves and how to access it.
+WFS Literature is available through the official WFS website, and the brochures give you a good idea of what the program involves and how to access it.

 There is also an online aspect to Women for Sobriety, called WFS Online.
 Due to the small number of WFS groups this is a very useful tool for women who can't get to meetings for whatever reason.
 You have to register with the site first and approval can take some time.
 Patience is the key.